-Children who are in a stable condition may be discharged from hospital, either back home or to another health care facility.
+Children who are in a stable condition may be discharged from hospital, either back home or to another health care facility and require additional care and support.
 This can be a relatively stable period in the care of your child that may only require routine follow-up visits to your doctor or primary caregiver.
 It is very important that you monitor your child’s condition closely and that any changes are reported during your visits and check-ups.
 It is also important that you discuss any practical issues and equipment that you may require to help improve the quality of care for your child.
 During this time, you may find that you will strive to become increasingly more knowledgeable about your child’s condition and their day-to-day care requirements.

 Whenever possible and where their condition allows, children should be given the opportunity to attend school.
 This may require special arrangements to be made that might have to be funded by the parents.